 Corrected entry: In the scene where Erik confronts Shaw on the boat, Emma's hairstyle changes from being down to being in a half updo right after Shaw chastises her for harming their own kind.

-New this week Correction: Her hair becomes down when in diamond form but before and after it is in a half updo.
+Correction: Her hair becomes down when in diamond form but before and after it is in a half updo.

 Corrected entry: The televised newcast in the 60's is being transmitted to Shaw's submarine in pristine, practically HD quality.